-Determination of the Dean’s List will be made at the end of each academic cycle, which is comprised of two completed terms (e.g. Term 1 and Term 2 make up an academic cycle).
+Determination of the Honor’s List will be made at the end of each academic cycle, which is comprised of two completed terms (e.g. Term 1 and Term 2 make up an academic cycle).

 Consideration will be made on the basis of academic and attendance performance achieved within the academic cycle.
-To become a Dean’s List recipient, a student must meet all of the following criteria:
+To become a Honor’s List recipient, a student must meet all of the following criteria:

 Continuing to a Bachelor’s Degree:

 We make it easy for current students to continue the pursuit of their educational goals.
 There are no admissions testing or interview requirements.
 Students who are in term three of the associate degree program may submit the bachelor degree enrollment packet to the registrar.
 This packet will be distributed during our Continuing Education Presentation that takes place during the Introduction to Web module, or can be picked up from our administration office.

 Since the digital media design industry is one that is constantly progressing, we know it is important to keep up-to-date skills and latest industry trends.
 With that in mind, further opportunity to continue learning or skill development may be achieved through professional development courses, diploma programs or auditing a previous class.
 Professional Development classes are offered year round.
 Graduates may audit within five years of their graduation date any class previously completed, as determined by current course description.
 A Graduate interested in auditing a class must discuss seat availability with the Registrar prior to entering the classroom.